AllysonMcGrath/cbcchallenge9/README.md

 ## Usage

-When displaying correctly, website should look like the image below:
+When displaying correctly, the command line and README file should look like the below images:

 ![Questions listed in the command line](/images/commandline.JPG)